This post may contain affiliate links. Please read my disclosure policy for more details.

 - This dough makes a large pizza (2 servings).
 But if you prefer to split it into portions before baking – for example if you want to use a pizza tray – a pizza scraper is very useful.

-The hotter the oven, the better the pizza will be.
-But let’s see a few tips to turn this easy no-knead pizza dough into a crispy, delicious pizza:
+Let’s see a few tips to turn this easy no-knead pizza dough into a crispy, delicious pizza:

 Preheat the oven.
 Ideally, the higher you can go with the oven temperature, the better.
 However, most parchment paper is rated for use at temperatures no higher than 420 to 450 degrees, that’s why the recipe states no more than 450°F/230°C.